Special Foot Care for Diabetes

 or if your foot becomes swollen, red, or painful.
 Stay off your feet if your provider

-such as the development of claw toes or hammertoes.
+Examples are bunions, claw toes, or hammertoes.
 You may need surgery.

 Wash your feet every day and dry them with care.
 Use a mild soap and lukewarm water.
 Always check the water temperature before putting